vmvarga/dseptic/README.md

 # dseptic
-Simple script to suppress globally suppress vulnerabilities in Dependency Track
+Simple script to globally suppress vulnerabilities in Dependency Track

 Fill two variables and you good to go